U-GO-HQ/u-go/README.md

 ⚠️⚠️⚠️

-This project is open-source, but - License is not MIT
+This project is open-source, but - with restricted permissions/privileges(license is NOT MIT)

 Send an email for contributions and help/permission(s): okpainmoandrew@gmail.com